jl33-ai/1000-machine-learning-interview-questions/content/index.md

 *All interview-style questions, with only **3 tiers** of difficulty.*

 Within each section the questions get progressively harder, or sections may be explicitly separated into difficulty level.

+We have tried hard to make the questions as close-ended as possible, because open-ended questions are annoying and unhelpful.

 ⍰ **Easy/Hard questions** target the concepts and theory.
 ☞ "What is `2+2`?"